LesliTech/Lesli/docs/getting-started/installation.md

 Open the database configuration file `LesliApp/config/database.yml`

-Add PostgreSQL as the main database (Currently Lesli is compatible only with Postgres)
+Add PostgreSQL as the main database (Currently Lesli is compatible only with PostgreSQL and SQLite)
 ```yml
 default: &default
   adapter: postgresql